-Either prior to or after removal of a student from the agency, depending on the urgency of the removal and/or the agency concerns, the University of Utah practicum professor will discuss the situation that led to the agency request with the agency and Field Education director, and formal documentation from the agency will be requested and added to the student file.
+Either prior to or after removing a student from the agency, depending on the urgency of the removal and/or the agency concerns, the University of Utah practicum professor will discuss the situation that led to the agency request with the agency and Field Education director, and formal documentation from the agency will be requested and added to the student file.

-If a student is terminated from placement by the agency, they will not be referred to an alternative placement that semester.
-Instead, the student may be able to re-enroll in field practicum when the Field Education director and/or a designated proxy has met with the student, assessed their readiness, and considers them 'field ready."
-To be considered for re-enrollment, students must participate in a readiness assessment.
+If a student is terminated from placement by the agency, they will only be referred to an alternative placement that semester at the discretion of the practicum professor, field director and associate dean.
+If it is decided that the student does not meet expected readiness standards based on the written Readiness Assessment during the semester in which they were terminated, the student may be able to re-enroll in a future semester after the field director, associate dean and practicum professor have met with the student, assessed their readiness, based on the Readiness Assessment, and concludes that they are 'field ready."
+Please note that to be considered for re-enrollment, students must be willing to participate in a Readiness Assessment.

-During the readiness assessment, students will be provided with feedback regarding the issues and conflicts leading to their termination and can access support from their University of Utah practicum professor in addressing the issues and conflicts and meeting identified markers of field readiness.
+During the Readiness Assessment, students will be provided with feedback regarding the issues and conflicts leading to their termination and can access support from their University of Utah practicum professor in addressing the issues and conflicts and meeting identified markers of field readiness.
+A copy of the Readiness Assessment form is available upon request.

-If a student is terminated from field practicum due to ethical, behavioral and/or performance issues, and/or other concerns cited by the host agency, the student will receive a NC on the evaluation form.
-This will result in a NC/E grade for field practicum.
+If a student is terminated from field practicum due to severe ethical, behavioral and/or performance issues, and/or other concerns cited by the host agency, the student will receive a NC on the evaluation form.
+This will result in a NC/E grade for field practicum and possible dismissal from the program.
 It should also be noted that any hours earned prior to the termination from field practicum will be nullified.
 If a student is granted permission to re-enroll in a second field practicum but is unable to successfully complete the second field placement, they will be referred for dismissal from the program.

-15.8Removal of a Student from Field Practicum
+16.1e Removal of a Student from Field Practicum including grounds for removal